About the 21st Century Scholars

 - Achieve a cumulative high school GPA of at least 2.5 on a 4.0 scale.

 - Not use illegal drugs or alcohol, or commit a crime or delinquent act.

 - Apply for admission to an eligible Indiana college or university as a high school senior.

-- Apply on time for student financial aid (by April 15th of the student's senior year of high school).
+- Apply on time for student financial aid (by April 15th of the student's senior year of high school and each subsequent year).

 Indiana's 21st Century Scholars Program began in 1990 to ensure that every Hoosier student can afford the opportunity provided by a college degree.
 Today, eligible students who keep the Scholar Pledge to excellence in school and life receive a Scholarship to help pay for their college education.